-The Group's main purchase and supplier types are (2-66-ii):
+The Group's main purchase and supplier types are (2-6b.ii):

-- Raw material, principally of steel and aluminium - Direct goods and services for production purposes - Investments in plant, equipment, and machinery - Tooling/dies
+- Raw material, principally of steel and aluminium - Direct goods and services for production purposes - Investments in plant, equipment, and machinery - Tooling/dies.

 Purchases of raw material (steel and aluminum coils and plate in particular) is carried out through approximately 10 large multinational manufacturers and these large suppliers are largely managed by Corporate Purchasing in Italy.
-In fact, more than 70% of CLN purchases are of steel or aluminium come from this small number of suppliers.
-These companies generally have extensive CSR reporting available for review and have long term business relationships with the Group.
-Subsidiaries are informed of which suppliers they are permitted to use and the conditions of purchase, and the steel or aluminium mill used is normally chosen because of its relatively close geographic location to the CLN plant concerned.
-The steel sector has special characteristics regarding GHG emissions due the high use of coal in the production process.
-CLN is therefore a member of ResponsibleSteel to monitor developments for low carbon steel in the sector and has regular updates from its suppliers in face-to-face meetings.
+In fact, more than 70% of CLN purchases are of steel or aluminium and come from this small number of suppliers.
+These companies generally have extensive CSR reporting available for review and have long-term business relationships with the Group.
+Subsidiaries are informed of which suppliers they are permitted to use and the conditions of purchase, and the steel or aluminium mill used is normally chosen because of its relatively close geographic location to the CLN facility concerned.
+The steel sector has special characteristics regarding GHG emissions due to the high use of coal in the production process.
+During 2022, CLN was a member of ResponsibleSteel to monitor developments for low carbon steel in the sector and furthermore, CLN employees receive regular updates from suppliers in face-to-face meetings.